jorbDehmel/oak/docs/manual.md

 `INCLUDE` is the most important field- It contains the filepaths (relative to the main folder of the repo, IE `./`) of all files which will be directly `include!()`-ed by Acorn at compile-time.
+If this is left empty, the `package!()` macro will not do anything.

 For instance, the `STD` (standard) library has a central linking file named `std.oak`.
 This file contains `include!` macros for